stefanprodan/mgob/k8s/README.md

 First you need to create an GCP service account key from the `API & Services` page.
 Download the JSON file and rename it to `service-account.json`.

-Store the JSON file as a secret in GKE:
+Store the JSON file as a secret in the `db` namespace:

 ```bash
 kubectl -n db create secret generic gcp-key --from-file=service-account.json=service-account.json